pyeventsourcing/esdbclient/README.md

 Many of the client methods described above have an optional `credentials` argument, which can be used to set call credentials for an individual method call that override those derived from the connection string URI.

+Call credentials are sent to "secure" servers in a "basic auth" authorization header.
+This authorization header is used by the server to authenticate the client.
+The authorization header is not sent to "insecure" servers.

 ### Construct call credentials<a id="construct-call-credentials"></a>